Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Nomad customer support

-Support is through in-app chat, and it’s fairly responsive.
-Response times were typically under 30 minutes.
-The support team is friendly and helpful, though they can struggle with more complex technical issues.
+Support is through in-app chat, and it’s fairly responsive — responses typically come in under 30 minutes.
+The support team is friendly and helpful, though they have been known to struggle with more complex technical questions about network routing.

 Nomad real-world speed test

-As expected, Nomad performs adequately in cities and struggles in rural areas.
+As expected, Nomad performs adequately in UK cities and struggles in rural Great Britain.
 The lack of 5G is noticeable in London, where speeds are about a third of what you’d get from Ubigi on Three 5G.

 Nomad verdict

-Best for: Budget-conscious travelers staying in cities who want the cheapest data.
+Best for: Budget-conscious travellers staying in UK cities who want the cheapest data.
 Not for: Rural travel, anyone visiting Scotland or national parks, speed-critical users.
-Overall: Great prices, but the O2-only coverage and lack of 5G limit its usefulness for many travelers.
+Overall: Great prices, but the O2-only coverage and lack of 5G limit its usefulness for many travellers.
+This is a city-only product.
+Treat it as such.

 Saily is the travel eSIM from the makers of NordVPN (Nord Security).
 It’s a relatively new entrant but benefits from Nord’s brand recognition and existing user base.
 This Saily UK eSIM NordVPN review notes that while the app integration is seamless for existing NordVPN subscribers, the undisclosed UK network raises transparency concerns.